adenueltech/StarkQuest/docs/backend-guide.md

-# StarkQuest Backend Integration Guide
+# StarkEarn Backend Integration Guide

-This document provides guidance for backend developers working on the StarkQuest platform.
+This document provides guidance for backend developers working on the StarkEarn platform.
 It outlines the backend integration points, required services, and implementation recommendations.

 ## Table of Contents